PedroPachucaHerrera/practical_application_III/README.md

 - KNN and Desicion tree show higher levels of accaracy but lower rnaking in Precision.

-# from this results, logistics regresion offers the best trade offs, our next step is to try to improve this models and see if hypermaters can help to improve this models
+# from this results, logistics regresion yields the best results, our next step is to try to improve this models and see if hypermaters can help to improve this models

 # Evaluation